1. Home

 Templated Experiences are digital experiences that are easy-to-build, design and configure using a WYSIWYG (i.e., what you see is what you get) editor.

 A Templated Experience is composed of a Theme file, a Content and/or a Landing Page Template, and content assets.
 Theme files are master files that dictate the brand, styling, and layout of a digital experience within any Templated Experience you create.
 Please make sure you have set these up in advance before continuing to the instructions below on creating Templated Experiences.
-Please see the product support documents Intro to Themes and Intro to Building Content Page and Landing Page Templates for detailed instructions on how to do this.
+Please see the product support documents Introduction to Themes and How to Build Content Page Templates and Landing Page Templates for detailed instructions on how to do this.

 How to Create or Configure a Templated Experience